A list of all Undergraduate courses in Anthropology.

 While sex is biological, gender refers to the set of cultural expectations assigned to males and females.
 This course takes a four-field anthropological approach to understanding gender, investigating such topics as third and fourth gender diversity, gender among non-human primates, gender roles in prehistory and the sociolinguistics of gender usage.
 Special attention is paid the to the ways in which gender articulates with other social practices and institutions such as class, kinship, religion and subsistence practices.

 Guided by an anthropology professor of the student’s choice, this course provides students with the opportunity to gain hands-on experience conducting anthropological or archaeological analysis in the field.
 Among other sites, students can select supervised work in archaeological digs, community agencies, government bureaus, museums, and political or industrial organizations.

 127 Topics in Archaeology

 This course introduces students to a major area of contemporary archaeological thought.
-Possible topics include cultural resource management, mortuary archaeology, the archaeology of culture contact, gender archeology, historical archaeology, material culture and ethnicity, and in-depth study of the archaeology of a particular time period (e.g., the Neolithic), and archaeological methods.
-Please note: Successful completion of Anth 005 is recommended, but NOT required.
+Possible topics include cultural resource management, mortuary archaeology, the archaeology of culture contact, gender archaeology, historical archaeology, material culture and ethnicity, an in-depth study of the archaeology of a particular time period (e.g., the Neolithic), and archaeological methods.
+Successful completion of Anth 005 is recommended, but NOT required.
 May be repeated for credit as content varies.

 128 Food and Culture